ValleyLax6/RaspberryPi-MQTT-GoogleAssistant-LED/README.md

 # Enable audio (loads snd_bcm2835)
 dtparam=audio=on
 ```
 This bottom line is commented out with a hashtag # at the beginning of the line: #dtparam=audio=on
 Restart the system
 ```
 sudo reboot
 ```
 #### Install
-Now we can download the library.
+Now you can download the library.
 ```
 git clone https://github.com/jgarff/rpi_ws281x
 cd rpi_ws281x/
 sudo scons
 cd python
 ```
-Here we carry out the installation:
+Now you carry out the installation:
 ```
 sudo python setup.py build
 sudo python setup.py install